obsidianmd/obsidian-developer-docs/en/Developer policies.md

 - Include a mechanism that updates the plugin.
 - Themes may not load assets from the network.
 To bundle an asset, see [[Embed fonts and images in your theme|this guide]].

+### Forks

+We encourage developers to collaborate on fewer high-quality projects than many low-quality ones.
+Consider contributing to existing projects rather than creating new projects that duplicate existing functionality.

+[Forks](https://en.wikipedia.org/wiki/Fork_\(software_development\)) are not allowed in the Community directory unless they meet one of the following criteria:

+- The fork has received explicit written approval from the original author in a publicly verifiable way.
+- The fork author can show proof that the original author is unreachable and has not updated the project for at least 6 months.

+In both cases, the original author must be credited as a contributor to the new project.

+If your project diverges from existing options, it should not be a fork.
+Start fresh with a new repository and your own code.
+It should inherit no code from the original repo.

 ### Disclosures

 The following are only allowed if clearly indicated in your README: